 So, if you use a sponge daily, don’t forget to replace it every week, or slightly longer, depending on how frequent you use your sponge.
 Also, if you are using the sponge to scrub the toilet, throw it away immediately.

 Be it wood or plastic – one thing is certain.
 Over time, cutting boards become a large germ battlefield.
 Meat and vegetable residues will turn mouldy, no matter how well you clean it.
 Although there is no fixed lifespan for cutting boards, deeps cut marks are a good indicator to say goodbye to them.

 Do you dry your hands with the dishtowel and place it back wet?
 This is how hidden germs are formed!
 According to this study, 89% of all towels are contaminated with E. coli, causing e.g. gastric diseases.
 Bacteria can spread perfectly in these cozy cottons due to the high moisture content.
 So replace your dishtowels once a week and wash it at 60 degrees.

 A comfortable pillow is necessary for a relaxing sleep.
 But loose hair strands, dried skin and sweat that seeps into the pillow – this creates a nutritious place for mites despite the protection of the pillowcase.
-Dispose your pillow at least once every three years.
+Dispose of your pillow at least once every three years.

-You can extend the lifespan by washing it every three months at 60 degrees in fine washing program.
+You can extend the lifespan by washing it every three months at 60 degrees in the fine washing program.

 Shaving razor blades